Farm to Fork: Redefining Fresh Food at a Golf Course

 “We can’t grow all our produce here on site, but we do the best we can,” says RJ Bear, the property’s food and beverage director.
 “We partnered with The Ecology Center earlier this year to make sure experts are helping us decide what to grow and when, so that we are only planting produce that will thrive in this environment.”

-Salads at Harvest will often feature the home-grown produce, currently including a Spring Menu salad that boasts gem lettuces, radishes and fennel under a green goddess dressing.
+Salads at Harvest will often feature the home-grown produce, currently including a Spring Menu salad that boasts gem lettuces, radishes and fennel under a green goddess dressing and some cookies for dessert, to enjoy the same at home, you can order cookies online using the link.
 But the can’t-miss vegetable on the menu comes in the form of the Sweet & Spicy Brussels Sprouts, which can’t be grown on site due to the high volume of orders for the side dish.

 “We do change our menu seasonally, but those Brussels are something we can never take off.
 The regulars would hate us!” says executive chef Charles Imbelli.